djemar/clean-kitchen-design/M2/milestone2.md

 #### Description

-CleanKitchen enables people to cook using their saved favourite recipes or their friends’ ones, all without touching the screen, by using the proximity sensor to navigate through the various steps.
+CleanKitchen enables people to cook using their saved favourite recipes or their friends’ ones.
+As we have mentioned before in the project description; our main idea is to make this experience more hygenic, **all without touching the screen, by using the proximity sensor to navigate through the various steps**.
+If a user come across a situation like in the storyboard figure #3, he/she can bring his/her hand closer to the screen (proximity sensor) as the tutorial screen of this prototype illustrates.
+Moreover, in case of user desires to control the cooking period, he/he can set a timer by using the same proximity sensor as demonstrated on the prototype's tutorial screen #2.

 ## <!--- blank line -->